ULHPC/tutorials/advanced/ParallelExec/README.md

 ## ABINIT

-Check for the available versions of ABINIT:
+Check for the available versions of ABINIT on Gaia:

        (node)$> module spider abinit